How exactly do you wish safe travels in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Have a safe journey, doctor!

 This wish uses the third person singular conjugated form.
-Basically, when speaking formally, Italians address each other with the subject “she”, lei.
+Basically, Italians address each other formally with the subject “you”, lei.

-And that’s it, now you know how to say safe travels in Italian in all its forms!
+And that’s the end of our lesson on how to say safe travels in Italian in all its forms!

 What next?